Where Eagles Dare and Patriots Fade

 As for Brady, his legacy is as lofty and vulnerable as ever.
 On the one hand, he passed for 505 yards and 3 touchdowns with no interceptions.
 His Hail Mary pass at the end of the game was catchable, too.
 On the other hand, his lost fumble from a strip sack basically ended any comeback.
 Like the Giants, the Eagles matched quicker defensive ends against Brady’s interior linemen to create pressure in front of him to exploit his lack of lateral agility.

 Brady is now 5-3 in Super Bowl games, and those wins have each been decided by 6 points or less.
-He’s still probably the NFL’s GOAT quarterback, but he’s never really been dominant in spite of playing in Super Bowls, on average, every two years.
-Even if speculation about Belichik’s resentment and Gronkowski’s retirement prove to be false, the Patriots are losing both their defensive coordinator.
-Brady will also be 41 next season.
+He’s still probably the NFL’s GOAT quarterback, but he’s never really been dominant despite playing in Super Bowls, on average, every two years.
+Even if speculation about Belichik’s resentment and Gronkowski’s retirement prove to be false, Brady will be 41 next season.

 Super Bowl XXXIX was the previous Patriots-Eagles Super Bowl.
 I remember that 2004-2005 season because of NFL 2K5, which has Terrell Owens in a Philadelphia uniform on the cover.
-I played that game like a madman, and I even made a player database, which included Pederson in his final season as a player.
-Thirteen years is a lifetime in the football world, and yet Brady has been going strong for three years longer than that period.
+I played that game like a madman.
+I even made a player database, which included Pederson in his final season as a player.
+Thirteen years is two lifetimes in the football world, and yet Brady has been going strong for 17 years.

-The fortunes of a player or a team can dramatically change in three months, not to mention years.
-Around this time in 2015, Foles seemed like a one-season wonder, and before this season, he looked like a career journeyman.
+The fortunes of a player or a team can dramatically change in a few years and even in a few months.
+Around this time in 2015, Foles seemed like a one-year wonder.
+Before this season, he looked like a career journeyman.
 He even considered retirement before he returned to the Eagles, who had drafted Carson Wentz in 2016.
 In December, Philadelphia’s playoff hopes seemed lost when their star quarterback was injured.

 If the Eagles are Rocky Balboa, then the Patriots are Apollo Creed.
 Brady, Belichick, and company have enjoyed dominance that makes them admirable and dislikable at the same time.
 Their impressive run is coming to an end, and even though I don’t want them to finish in triumph, I don’t want them to go down in tragedy like Apollo, either.